-theta [tuple] Tuple (type, value) that defines the parameter point or prior over parameter points at which the cross section is calculated.
-Pass the output of the functions constant_benchmark_theta(), multiple_benchmark_thetas(), constant_morphing_theta(), multiple_morphing_thetas(), or random_morphing_thetas().
+- theta [tuple] Tuple (type, value) that defines the parameter point or prior over parameter points at which the cross section is calculated.
+Pass the output of the functions benchmark(), benchmarks(), morphing_point(), morphing_points(), or random_morphing_points(). - nu [tuple or None, optional] Tuple (type, value) that defines the nuisance parameter point or prior over nuisance parameter points at which the cross section is calculated.
+Pass the output of the functions benchmark(), benchmarks(), morphing_points(), morphing_points(), or random_morphing_points().
+Default valuee: None.

-thetas [ndarray] Parameter points with shape (n_thetas, n_parameters).
+thetas [ndarray] Parameter points with shape (n_thetas, n_parameters) or (n_thetas, n parameters + n nuisance parameters).

-xsecs [ndarray] Total cross sections in pb with shape (n_thetas,).
+xsecs [ndarray] Total cross sections in pb with shape $(n_thetas,)$.